clemp/clemp.github.io/_posts/2021-12-21-the-architecture-of-complexity.md

 ---

 ## Quick summary
 Complex systems are composed of a hierarchy of subsystems.
 The complexity of a system can be characterized by how many layers of hierarchical subsystems exist.
+A system is *nearly-decomposable* when the subsystems at different hierarchies only loosely interact.

 ## Notes
 Four aspects of complexity discussed in this paper: